ARM-software/abi-aa/clibabi32/clibabi32.rst

 -  Treat the consensus members as *white* and the remainder as *black*.

-Consider , ERANGE, and EILSEQ from errno.h.
-This is a grey list category because there is consensus that = 33 and ERANGE = 34, but no consensus (even among Unix-like implementations) about EILSEQ.
+Consider EDOM, ERANGE, and EILSEQ from errno.h.
+This is a grey list category because there is consensus that EDOM = 33 and ERANGE = 34, but no consensus (even among Unix-like implementations) about EILSEQ.

 In practice, these values will be rarely accessed by portable code, so there is no associated performance or size issue, and they should all be